persiasensei/content-publishing-job/README.md

 ## Installation

-1. Download the module and place it in your Drupal modules directory (`/modules/custom`).
+1. Download and place the module in your modules directory (`/modules/custom`).
 2. Enable the module through the Drupal administration interface.

 ## Configuration

-1. After enabling the module, configure block settings and permissions as needed.
+1. After enabling the module, configure block settings and permissions.
-2. Place the Corporate Events block in a region of your choice using Drupal's block layout manager.
+2. Place the Related contents block in a region using the block layout manager.
+3. Then go to the configuration page (`/admin/config/system/publishing-config`)
+4. Finally, create jobs to be executed for the content type of your choice.

 ## Features

-- Displays related events on the event details page.
+- Displays related contents on the content details page.
-- Enhances user experience by providing additional event information.
+- Unpublish automatically some contents when they are expired.

 ## Maintainers